gans258/git_tutorial/readme.md

 # This is the update from kunda branch
     Kundapura is my second place of posting and first as Branch Head.

+# This is the update from Manipal branch
+    Manipal is my place of residence for medical reasons.